Tax-advantaged health accounts compared

 What is the difference between an FSA and an HSA?

 The biggest differences are ownership and rollover.
-An HSA is yours forever - funds roll over indefinitely and you keep it if you leave your job.
+An HSA is yours forever - funds roll over indefinitely and you keep the account if you leave your job.
 An FSA is employer-owned with use-it-or-lose-it rules.
 HSAs also require a High Deductible Health Plan (HDHP), while FSAs work with any employer health plan.
 HSAs can be invested for tax-free growth; FSAs cannot.
+In 2026, HSAs allow up to $4,400 (individual) or $8,750 (family); FSAs cap at $3,300.

 Is an HSA better than an FSA?

 For most people who qualify, yes.
 HSAs offer unlimited rollover, investment options, portability, and higher contribution limits.
-The triple tax advantage (tax-deductible contributions, tax-free growth, tax-free withdrawals) makes HSAs the most powerful tax-advantaged account available.
-However, if you don't have an HDHP or have predictable annual medical costs you want to cover pre-tax, an FSA can still save you money.
+The triple tax advantage (tax-deductible contributions, tax-free growth, tax-free withdrawals for qualified medical expenses) makes HSAs the most powerful tax-advantaged account available.
+However, if you don't have access to an HDHP or have predictable annual medical costs you want to cover pre-tax, an FSA can still save you money.

 Can I have both an HSA and an FSA?